 Protecting the marine environment

 Australia's vast coastal waters and oceans contain some of the greatest arrays of marine biodiversity on Earth.
-Australia is the world's largest island, with a coastline stretching for over 32,000 kilometres.
-Australia's marine jurisdiction is larger than the mainland and covers some 14 million square kilometres of ocean.
+Australia is the world's largest island, with a coastline stretching over 32,000 kilometres.
+Australia's marine jurisdiction is larger than the mainland and covers 14 million square kilometres of ocean.

 More information on marine bioregional planning can be found in the department's annual report.

 Understanding and studying Australia's biodiversity